nagromgninworb/Module-4-Midterm-Build-a-Secure-Data-Transmission-App-with-Hashing-and-Encryption/README.md

-This program shows basic hashing and encryption using only built-in Python tools.
+This program shows basic hashing and encryption using only built in Python tools.
 It lets the user enter a message, then:
 1. Hashes the message using SHA-256
 2. Encrypts and decrypts the message using a simple symmetric XOR key
 3. Checks integrity by comparing SHA-256 hashes